CobaltSoixante/learning-git/aw_readme.txt

 ## via EDITOR: RESOLVE any conflicts LOCALLY (EG via visual code)
 git add . # Restage any conflicts u resolved manually. git rebase --continue # rebase conflict #1 and 'continue' rebasing if necessary.
+## IN REALITY - when u want to REBASE u may want to first "sqaush" (stash?) al you branch commits into a single commit so u dont have to repeate the above multiple times.
+   This may(?) spare u the step that follows.

 # FINALLY, At the end of this our REMOTE branch (feature-xyz) STILL won't contain the material we ORIGINALLY 'pull --rebased'd in from CORPORATE (though it will contain all our CONFLICT resolutions, IE the original material we ADDED to the LOCAL branch).
 To resolve this:
 git push --force